Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders

+~ Actions $\mathbf{a} = (\alpha, \mathbf{c})$ output by the planner must be translated to \textit{files} that can be understood by a Slocum glider.
+Two types of files are required: a \textit{waypoint list} specifying an ordered sequence of coordinates that the glider should reach, and an \textit{instruction set} containing the control parameters $\mathbf{c}$.

-As mentioned in Section~\ref{sub:gliders}, several failures in transferring control instructions can occur in a row.
-Therefore, providing a single close waypoint is insufficient.
-From an operational standpoint, waypoint lists must extend well beyond a single dive so that the vehicle can continue its mission uninterrupted in the case of communication failures.
-The approach we propose uses the planner action to compute the first waypoint and several backup waypoints derived using straight-to-goal bearings.
-Since waypoint lists are recomputed and updated at each surfacing, this allows the vehicle to steer according to planner output during normal operation, and use a sensible backup trajectory otherwise.
+To generate the waypoint list, we use the $\alpha$ component of the planner action for computing the first waypoint and several backup waypoints derived using straight-to-goal bearings.
+Since waypoint lists are recomputed and updated at each surfacing, the vehicle can steer according to planner output during normal operation and use a sensible backup trajectory otherwise.
+As mentioned in Section~\ref{sec:gliders}, several failures in transferring control instructions can occur in a row.
+Therefore, waypoint lists must extend well beyond a single dive so that the vehicle can continue its mission uninterrupted in the case of communication failures.